-Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2013-14 to 2016-17 categories of in-district, in-state, and out-of-state.
+Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2014-15 to 2017-18

+NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics,

-Integrated Postsecondary Education Data System (IPEDS): Fall 2016, Institutional Characteristics component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2017, Institutional Characteristics component.